Become a trustee

 Most importantly, you'll be part of a professional and passionate team working to make a significant difference to the daily lives of people with complex personal challenges whom Brandon supports.

-You'll need to commit to the equivalent of approximately 10 days a year for meetings in Bristol as well as London and other areas where we work, all of which are diarised well in advance.
+You'll need to commit to the equivalent of approximately 10 days a year for meetings in Bristol in addition to occasional travel to our areas across the south of England, all of which are diarised well in advance.
 We will reimburse reasonable expenses.
 Typically, your time will be split as follows:

 - Six to eight Board meetings per year; each a half day